A Basic Guide to Maintaining Your Home’s Foundations

 As stated above, the foundations are the underpinning structural support for your home.
 Having solid, healthy foundations in place prevents the exasperation of other structural issues in your home.
-For example, if your home is prone to rising damp, the foundations are the thing which prevents your walls from being attacked by water, which will in turn lead to massive structural issues.
+For example, if your home is prone to dampness, the foundations are the thing that prevents your walls from being attacked by water, which will, in turn, lead to massive structural issues.
 This is only one example of why it is so important for the foundations to be correctly maintained.

 The foundations also directly affect several financial aspects of your home.
 Poor foundations can make home insurance more expensive, and when selling your home, they can greatly decrease the value.
-In addition, if the foundations of a home need attention, they can also make any extension or structural work more expensive.
+Also, if the foundations of a home need attention, they can make an extension or structural work more expensive.

 How to Check Your Foundations

 When checking your foundations there are several ways to do so.
 Start with a simple visual inspection of the foundations.
 Look for any foundation cracks, resting water or damp spots, any damp on the walls or any light which is visible where the foundations are.
 These are all simple checks which can be seen by simply going under your home and checking the foundations.
 Another list of visual structural checks can be found here with the renowned National Foundation Repair Association (NFRA) who are dedicated to promoting foundation maintenance and promote continued excellent standards across the industry.
 These checks are as simple as checking for cracks in walls, floors becoming unlevelled and difficulty opening doors and windows.
 Continued dry spells, or drought, can affect the soil around your home so it may alter the structure of your foundations so being extra diligent during the dry season is vital.